UCL/research-computing-with-cpp/07PerformanceProgramming/Sec04ConcurrencyProblems.md

 A fuller explanation of the Dining Philosphers problem can be found on [Wikipedia](https://en.wikipedia.org/wiki/Dining_philosophers_problem).

 ## Deadlock
 It is easy for the philosophers to get into what is called a deadlocked state.
 In the analogy, each philosopher is determined to eat, and picks up the chopstick to their right, and is unwilling to put it down until after they have eaten.
-They are each left holding exactly one chopstick each, and are also left hungry, each unwilling to put down the chopstick the have hold of.
+They are each left holding exactly one chopstick each, and are also left hungry, each unwilling to put down the chopstick they have hold of.

 In a concurrent computer system this same deadlock can also occur.
 If there are _n_ worker threads, each requesting two of _n_ resources, then they can easily end up in a state where each worker has one of the two resources they need, and no work is done.
 Because of this, the state is referred to as being locked.
 The computer system is also not changing state, so this is referred to as a deadlock.